Minituff/add-header-action/README.md

 1. `file_associations_by_extension`
 1. `skip_lines_that_have`

-Negation is an easy to to remove the default settings, but if we have a file association wrong, please submit an Issue or PR so we can fix it for everyone.
+Negation is an easy way to remove the default settings, but if we have a file association wrong, please submit an Issue or PR so we can fix it for everyone.

 ## Default argumnet values